-3.5.3 Precision and Rounding
+3.5.4 Precision and Rounding

 Real values which cannot be represented exactly in a floating point representation must be rounded to the nearest floating point value.
 The results of a floating point operation will in general be such values and thus there is a rounding error possible in any floating point operation.
+Referring to

-Referring to Figure 3.9 it can be seen that the largest possible rounding error is half the distance between successive floats; this means that rounding errors increase as the value to be represented increases.
+Figure ?? it can be seen that the largest possible rounding error, or "units in last place" (ulp) is half the distance between successive floats; this means that rounding errors increase as the value to be represented increases.
+The IEEE-754 standard specifies the rounding conventions for floating point arithmetic [44].

-Goldberg's assertively titled 1991 paper "What Every Computer Scientist Needs to Know about Floating Point Arithmetic" [9] provides a comprehensive overview of issues in floating point arithmetic and relates these to requirements of the IEEE-754 1985 standard [47].
-More recently, after the release of the revised IEEE-754 standard in 2008[45], a textbook "Handbook Of Floating Point Arithmetic" has been published which provides a thourough review of literature relating to floating point arithmetic in both software and hardware [13].
+Goldberg's assertively titled 1991 paper "What Every Computer Scientist Needs to Know about Floating Point Arithmetic" [8] provides a comprehensive overview of issues in floating point arithmetic and relates these to requirements of the IEEE-754 1985 standard [49].
+More recently, after the release of the revised IEEE-754 standard in 2008 [44], a textbook "Handbook Of Floating Point Arithmetic" has been published which provides a thourough review of literature relating to floating point arithmetic in both software and hardware [12].

-William Kahan, one of the architects of the IEEE-754 standard in 1984 and a contributor to its revision in 2010, has also published many articles on his website explaining the more obscure features of the IEEE-754 standard and calling out software which fails to conform to the standard 12[48, 49], as well as examples of the limitations of floating point computations [50].
+William Kahan, one of the architects of the IEEE-754 standard in 1984 and a contributor to its revision in 2010, has also published many articles on his website explaining the more obscure features of the IEEE-754 standard and calling out software which fails to conform to the standard 10[50, 51], as well as examples of the limitations of floating point computations [52].